sheacronin/nav-menus/README.md

 npm install nav-menus
 ```

+Webpack should be configured to use `css-loader` and `style-loader`.

 ### Your HTML

 Use the following class names for elements you wish to include in your navigation menus.